Time in the United Kingdom: History

-Since 1998 the start and end date are the same in both the United Kingdom and the European Union.
+The Summer Time Order 1997 (SI 1997/2982) implemented the same start and end dates of summer time in the United Kingdom as in the European Union from 1998.

 Future

 A proposal to repeal European Directive 2000/84/EC and require that member states observe their own choice of time year-round was initiated in September 2018.
 The United Kingdom left the EU before this reform became effective; the UK is subsequently free to make its own arrangements.
 As of September 2018, the UK Government had "no plans" to end daylight saving.

 In July 2019, the House of Lords EU Internal Market Sub-Committee launched a new inquiry into the implications for the UK of the European changes, to "explore what preparations the Government needs to make and what factors should inform the UK's response."

 Decentralisation

 Authority over the time zone in Northern Ireland can be legislated by the Northern Ireland Assembly but the power has never been used, as the Republic has followed the UK.
 In Scotland and Wales, time zone is a reserved matter, meaning that only the Parliament of the United Kingdom has power to legislate.